 ANNE MURRAY’S ACADIAN ROOTS

 Anne Murray, "Canada’s Songbird" grew up in the small, coal-mining town of Springhill, Nova Scotia.
-For over thirty–five years, her unique voice and heartwarming style have made Anne Murray a household name in Canada and around the world.
+For over forty years, her unique voice and heartwarming style have made Anne Murray a household name in Canada and around the world.
 She has sold close to fifty million albums and has a star on both the Hollywood Walk of Fame and Nashville’s Walkway of Stars.
 With four Grammy Awards and thirty-one Juno Awards, Anne has amassed more musical accolades than almost any female singer in history.
 However, Anne has never forgotten her Acadian roots.

 Arthur and Mary